Convex and concave decompositions of affine $3$-manifolds: Preliminary

 An \hypertarget{term-afm}{{\em affine $n$-manifold with empty or convex boundary}} is an $n$-manifold with smooth boundary and an atlas of charts to open subsets or convex domains in $\bR^n$ and the transition maps in $\Aff(\bR^{n})$.
 Since the affine transformations are projective, an affine $n$-manifold has a canonical real projective structure.
-Such $n$-manifolds are considered as real projective $n$-manifolds with special structures in this paper.
+We consider such $n$-manifolds as real projective $n$-manifolds with special structures in this paper.
 A real projective manifold projectively homeomorphic to an affine manifold is called an {\em affine manifold} in this paper.
-(Note that there may be more than one compatible affine structure.
-However, there is no such affine manifold in the paper.)

-An elementary example is an \hypertarget{term-hopf}{{\em affine Hopf $n$-manifold}} that is the quotient of $\bR^n - \{O\}$ by an infinite-cyclic group generated by a linear map $g$ all of whose eigenvalues have norm $> 1$ or by $\langle g, -\Idd \rangle$ for $g$ as above.
+\begin{definition} An elementary example is an \hypertarget{term-hopf}{{\em affine Hopf $n$-manifold}} that is the quotient of $\bR^n - \{O\}$ by an infinite-cyclic group generated by a linear map $g$ all of whose eigenvalues have norm $> 1$ or by $\langle g, -\Idd \rangle$ for $g$ as above.
 The quotient is a manifold by Proposition \ref{prop:hopf}.